How to Visit Ani: the Ancient Armenian Capital City

 Kars is the nearest city and has an airport (KSY) that connects with Istanbul and Ankara.

 There is also a train that travels from Ankara to Kars.
-We haven’t taken this train but you can see details at this link.
+We haven’t taken this train but you can find out more details on railturkey.org.

 We took a bus from Van to Kars.
 Tickets cost 300 TL, and the journey took seven hours, leaving Van at 10:00.
 During this seven hour journey, the bus was stopped on six occasions: either at police checkpoints or being flagged down by police.
 Yes, you read that right.
 The bus was stopped basically every hour.